 The idea of Halloween came from Executive Producer Irwin Yablans in the form of a concept of babysitters being stalked by a killer.
 At that point it was called The Babysitter Murders.
 He came up with the idea of setting it on Halloween because unbelievably Halloween had never even been used in a film title before then.
-He picked John Carpenter to direct as He was so impressed with Assault On Precinct 13 that He picked it up to release through His company Turtle Releasing.
-He thought that John Carpenter could bring to Halloween what was needed because of what He achieved with such a low budget on that film.
+He picked John Carpenter to direct as he was so impressed with Assault On Precinct 13 that he picked it up to release through his company Turtle Releasing.
+He thought that John Carpenter could bring to Halloween what was needed because of what he achieved with such a low budget on that film.
 John Carpenter wanted Debra Hill brought on board as producer.
-He also wanted complete creative control and His name above the title.
-For that He took a cut in His fee and a 10% profits from the film’s takings at the box office, which He was convinced wouldn’t amount to that much.
+He also wanted complete creative control and his name above the title.
+For that he took a cut in his fee and a 10% profits from the film’s takings at the box office, which he was convinced wouldn’t amount to that much.

 The whole film was apparently written in less than two weeks, with Debra Hill writing all the girl’s dialogue, which gives those scenes a very naturalistic feel.
 Their aim with Halloween was to do some fresh and stylish within the horror genre that hadn’t been done before.
 Debra Hill said “…the idea was that you couldn’t kill evil, and that was how we came about the story.
 We went back to the old idea of Samhain, that Halloween was the night where all the souls are let out to wreak havoc on the living, and then came up with the story about the most evil kid who ever lived.
 And then John came up with this fable of a town with a dark secret of someone who once lived there, and now that evil has come back, that’s what made Halloween work”

-John Carpenter purposely made Laurie a “vulnerable little girl” so that the audience cared about Her.
+John Carpenter purposely made Laurie a “vulnerable little girl” so that the audience cared about her.
 In actual fact every character that gets killed is sympathetic and likeable, which is unusual in many “slasher” films.
 It really does adds extra emotional impact to every killing.
 This sets Halloween apart from most other films of the genre.
 Almost half of the film’s running time consists of letting the audience get to know and care for the characters.
 Something many other horror films seem to neglect to focus on enough.

 An aspect that has been of much debate over the years about Halloween is the wrongly perceived misogyny.
 The fact that all the characters who are killed are women who are sexually promiscuous and that is the reason they are killed.
 I think this is far from the case.
 Men are killed too, which seems to be overlooked by some who focus on that aspect.
-I agree with John Carpenter when He says they are actually killed because they are not paying attention and are just doing what some teens get up to.
+I agree with John Carpenter when he says they are actually killed because they are not paying attention and are just doing what some teens get up to.

 All the killings are disturbing, but have an almost lack of blood.
 This adds to disturbing nature of the killings by instead focusing on the reactions of the victims.
-The killing of the dog is especially disturbing and even though Debra Hill said She disliked it She understood it makes Michael Myers even more frightening by showing His total lack of compassion, feelings, and emotion by not even hesitating to kill a dog.
+The killing of the dog is especially disturbing and even though Debra Hill said she disliked it she understood it makes Michael Myers even more frightening by showing his total lack of compassion, feelings, and emotion by not even hesitating to kill a dog.

 The whole film was incredibly filmed in only 20 days, and not actually in Illinois, but in various locations in California.
-If You look closely in the background of some shots You can make out palm trees.
+If you look closely in the background of some shots you can make out palm trees.
 This fact to this day obviously still annoys John Carpenter.
 The filming was apparently a fun shoot, as I’ve heard over the years many horror film shoots are.
-John Carpenter knew exactly what He wanted which obviously made the filming run smoothly.
+John Carpenter knew exactly what he wanted which obviously made the filming run smoothly.
 Everyone had fun and did “10 jobs” on set, even Donald Pleasence.
 It wasn’t unusual to see Jamie Lee Curtis carrying around cases of equipment on set.
 Many of the actors, actresses, and crew also worked for free.
 For the love of film making.

 The Final montage was put together in the editing room and was not actually in the original script.
 It was added to put across the idea that evil is everywhere, and maybe of supernatural origin.
 I’ve always loved the ambiguity of not knowing.
 Given how the film ends, it is now unbelievable to think that a sequel was never even intended by anyone involved in Halloween’s production.
 Most of the sequels are good films and work on their own level, but none of them can match the original masterpiece.

-John Carpenter took Halloween to His old university, the University of Southern California (USC), to screen it to film students.
+John Carpenter took Halloween to his old university, the University of Southern California (USC), to screen it to film students.
 30% of the students walked out.
-Some of the students told him that it would never be a classic and asked Him why He would want to make a disgusting horror film that was a piece of junk.
+Some of the students told him that it would never be a classic and asked him why he would want to make a disgusting horror film that was a piece of junk.
 Well time has proven them wrong.

 When it came to finding a US distributor for Halloween it was a struggle.
 A screening was arranged, but no representatives from any of the major studios attended, so it was decided by Executive Producer Irwin Yablans to release it city by city, town by town, and theatre by theatre.
 On October 25th 1978 Halloween had a limited release in 4 cinemas in Kansas City.
 The takings were $200 to $400 per screen, but by the weekend the takings were 10 times that simply because of word of mouth by those who had seen the film.
 This word of mouth built up Halloween’s success over 3 to 4 months with takings going up whereas usually takings go down on most films.
 It wasn’t until it played at the 14th Chicago Film Festival in November 1978 that it was realised they had a commercial and critical success.
 It also became an interactive experience for the audiences, like The Rocky Horror Show.
 With some quoting lines from the film as it screened, such as Lynda’s use of “totally” throughout the film.

 John Carpenter was initially unaware Halloween was a box office hit.
 It eventually went on to gross $47million in the US alone and $70million worldwide in its initial release.
-Not bad for a film that cost $300,000 to make that Moustapha Akkad, uncredited Executive Producer, was reluctant to fund until Irwin Yablans appealed to His ego by saying that it was a lot of money they were asking for and was probably more than He could afford.
+Not bad for a film that cost $300,000 to make that Moustapha Akkad, uncredited Executive Producer, was reluctant to fund until Irwin Yablans appealed to His ego by saying that it was a lot of money they were asking for and was probably more than he could afford.
 He very promptly gave them the funding.
 Halloween went on to become the biggest grossing independent film ever up to that point.

-John Carpenter has said that Halloween is a film about the revenge of the repressed because He feels Laurie and Michael are both repressed in their own ways.
+John Carpenter has said that Halloween is a film about the revenge of the repressed because he feels Laurie and Michael are both repressed in their own ways.
 An interesting point of view.
 He has also likened Halloween to a Jack n’ Box.
 Friendly, Enticing, then BOO!
-A cinematic ghost train that is more about what You don’t see rather than what You do.
+A cinematic ghost train that is more about what you don’t see rather than what you do.
 Which I agree with.
 The mind fills in the blanks by coming up with more disturbing images than the film makers ever could.
-This is shown in the latter stages of the film when Laurie pulls off Michael Myer’s mask and His face is revealed.
+This is shown in the latter stages of the film when Laurie pulls off Michael Myer’s mask and his face is revealed.
 Some have be disturbed by the deformed face they saw.
 In fact the actor’s face only has a knife wound when You look closely.
 The power of suggestion in film can produce some amazing results.

 Halloween has one of the best combinations of sound, music, and visuals in any film I’ve ever seen.
 Couple this with a purposely slow build up that just pulls the audience in and along for the ride.
 You can tell that John Carpenter obviously learnt a lot watching Alfred Hitchcock’s films, especially Psycho.
 Halloween also has a vein of black humour running throughout that has much in common with Hitchcock’s films, especially Frenzy.

-I’ve seen Halloween countless times over the years, and to Me it never dates and still seems as fresh every time I re-watch it as it did that first time.
+I’ve seen Halloween countless times over the years, and to me it never dates and still seems as fresh every time I re-watch it as it did that first time.
 I feel that Halloween is a film that really is like no other that I can think of.